ajm-gov/contentful-automated-exports/README.md

 You can either execute the script manually, or you can set up a cron job or some other type of scheduler to run back-ups.

 ## How does it work?
 The shell script will first execute the Python program.
-With the Content Management API, all environments
+With the Content Management API, all environment ID's are retrieved from your space, and dumped in a txt file.
+Then the shell script looks at that txt file, and loops over each line of the txt file to fill in the environment ID as a variable for the Contentful CLI.
+Lastly, it retrieves today's date and stamps that date in the filename of your export json file.